asifaltaf1987/chatbot/README.md

 # Laira
-[Laira] is the official AI-powered chatbot developed by the Library of RCSI Medical University of Bahrain.
+Laira is the AI-powered chatbot developed by the Library of RCSI Medical University of Bahrain.
 Laira assists users by answering questions about the library's services, tools, and access points.
 It uses a retrieval-augmented generation (RAG) architecture and responds based on library-curated FAQs and verified website content.

 ## Architecture